Archives December 2007

 I think I've got most of the rendering-speed improvements I'm going to get without activity-level changes.
 Here's how it breaks down:

-* 26% of the total time is spent in display.flip now (likely only possible to optimise that by reducing window size or something changing in SDL/Pygame, either is possible, but ...!-->!-->
+* 26% of the total time is spent in display.flip now (likely only possible to optimise that by reducing window size or something changing in SDL/Pygame, either is possible, but I'd prefer to give ...!-->!-->

 Since the trip to Taiwan I've been working full-time-plus on OLPC stuff.
 Originally the plan was that I was to spend 1 day/week on it, with the other 4 days available for my other clients... but OLPC really needs someone working full-time on making things easier for developers.
-Getting OLPCGames whipped into shape ...
+Getting OLPCGames whipped into shape, making sample ...

 Since I seem to be incapable of sleeping, here's a quick description of how networking works in Productive...